borbware/unity-basics-course/programming/3-functions.md

       return c;
   }
   ```
-* the function is called like this:
+* The function is called like this:
   ```c#
   float length = Pythagoras(3f, 4f); // now value of length is 5
   ```
-* the function definition can be further simplified...
+* The function definition can be further simplified...
   ```c#
   float Pythagoras(float a, float b) // a^2 + b^2 = c^2
   {